Epistemic Phase Transitions in Mathematical Proofs: Cognitive Model

 To specify a general model of belief formation on these networks, we invoke three requirements.
 First, we require that the degree of belief in any particular claim is (all other things being equal) conditional solely on its dependencies (the claims that support it in a deductive fashion), and those that depend on it in turn; we allow for differing strengths of these respectively deductive and abductive pathways.
 Second, following standard models in Bayesian cognition, we require this dependency be additive in log-space.
 Finally, we require that the model is otherwise unconstrained in the patterns of beliefs that can be formed.
-Taken together, these requirements lead to a minimal~\cite{billbirds} and unique ``maximum entropy'' model (see Materials and Methods), corresponding to a probabilistic version of constraint satisfaction~\cite{tkavcik2013simplest,THAGARD19981}.
-(Such a model also provides a framework for extensions to include more complex, synergistic effects; for brevity, we do not consider them here.)
+Taken together, these requirements lead to a minimal~\cite{billbirds} and unique ``maximum entropy'' model, corresponding to a probabilistic version of constraint satisfaction~\cite{tkavcik2013simplest,THAGARD19981}.
+Models of this form capture the fallible, real-world process of reasoning, not the normative process.
+The same network coherence perspective can model both (objectively) true and false beliefs; see, \emph{e.g.},~\citeA{rosenberg2006multiple}.

+Formally, we assume that each node in the proof tree can take on a (binary) truth value.
+We then model the (fallible) steps between claims in way that fixes the average error rate of a deductive step but leaves the system otherwise unconstrained~\cite{jaynes1957information}.
+For any particular error rate, some configurations (\emph{i.e.}, some assignments of ``true'' and ``false'' to the nodes) will be more likely than others.
+This corresponds to the Ising model,

+where $t_i$ is the truth value of claim $i$ (zero or one), the matrix $J_{ij}$ is non-zero when there is an evidentiary link between them (\emph{i.e.}, when $i$ invokes the truth of $j$ as part of its justification), and $\beta$ governs the reliability of the connection between $i$ and $j$; \emph{i.e.}, the extent to which the truth of $j$ given $i$ is believed to be correctly inferred.
+We measure the perceived truth as the time-average of the node; \emph{i.e.}, if the heuristic observer perceives the node to be true 70\% of the time, the overall degree of belief is $0.7$.

+The statistical properties of this model can be simulated using the Metropolis-Hastings (MH) update rule.
+This can be thought of as a heuristic for belief update: a node shifts state (from believed-true to believed-false) depending on the state of its neighbours, and how the strength of that influence depends upon $\beta$.

+To aid the reader, we present the details of this algorithm using a worked example; we emphasise that the algorithm is chosen on the basis that it satisfies the three generic conditions described in the opening of this section, rather than its ability to capture the mechanistic details of a psychological process.
+The rule is phrased in a dynamical fashion, but nothing in our results depends on analyzing its dynamical properties; the purpose of the rule is that it enables us to approximate the stationary, equilibrium distribution given by Eq.~\ref{ising}, and there are a range of similar rules that lead to equivalent outcomes.

+A very simple example of how the MH algorithm works in practice is provided by Fig.~\ref{demo_figure}.
+Here, we show a proof of the claim $C$, that depends on two claims ($s$ and $t$), that depend upon a sequence of precursors (for example, the truth of $s$ depends upon the truth of both $r$ and $q$), which themselves have precursors (for example, $p$ and $w$).
+We mark the current degree of belief by coloring the node grey for false, and leaving it white for true.